ZJU-Automated-Reasoning-Group/arlib/arlib/llm/abduct/README.rst

 Run Demo
 ~~~~~~~~

-The easiest way to get started is to run the demo script, which uses ZhipuAI to solve example abduction problems:
+The easiest way to get started is to run the demo script, which uses `llmtool` routing (e.g., GLM) to solve example abduction problems:

 .. code-block:: bash